- Practice Areas

 The probate process for a full administration is not particularly onerous.
 It does require steps to be taken in a certain order, and within certain deadlines.

-In broad terms, a full administration includes presentation of the Will, and appointment of either the executor (if there is a Will), or administrator (if there is no Will).
+In broad terms, a full administration starts with filing the Will with the Probate Court.
+The court then authorizes the executor (if there is a Will), or administrator (if there is no Will) to act.

 If no estate tax return is required, the full administration process is supposed to be completed within 6 months after the estate is opened.
 Usually, a creditor has 6 months after the date of death to present a claim against the estate.
 Since an estate is not usually opened until sometime after the date of death, the 6 month period of time envisions closing the estate shortly after the time has expired for presentment of claims.
 But as a practical matter, administration may take longer, especially if there is real estate that needs to be sold rather than distributed.
 If an estate tax return is required, a full administration is supposed to be completed in 13 months.
 This is because the estate tax return is due 9 months after the date of death, and some time is required to finalize it after it is filed.

-If you need help first in determining if an administration is required, and if so, help in getting you through the process, we would be happy to help you, if you contact us.
+If you need help first in determining if an administration is required, and if so, help in getting you through the process, we would be happy to help you.
+Contact us today.